janeetazahid/NLP-Course/Text_Classification/README.md

-This assigement used text classification to determine is a movie review is positive or negative.
+This assigement used text classification to determine if a movie review is positive or negative.

 In order to determine this the data from the file **moviereviews2.tsv** was split into a traning and testing set.